214 Augusta is Toronto's hidden spot for Latin American takeout

-What began as a single-vendor building over a decade ago, now plays host to six businesses — some old, some OG — mostly specializing in Mexican cuisine.
+What began as a single-vendor building in the early 2000s now plays host to six businesses, some old, some OG, dealing in (mostly, but not limited to) Mexican cuisine.

 It hasn't always been strictly Latin favourites here.
 Alongside the tacos and quesadillas, 214 Augusta has been home to other international fare like Korean at Kim's a la Cart and Kensington's first Persian restaurant, Ashpazkhoune.

 Those businesses, along with a handful of other Latin joints, didn't last long.
-Sitting in a small section dubbed as the Latin American quarter on Augusta Avenue, the international concept proved too broad for the food court's cramped little spaces.
+Sitting in a small section of Augusta Avenue dubbed the Latin American quarter, the multi-national concept has proved too broad for the food court's little spaces.

 According to Enoc Ramirez, who co-runs El Gordo Fine Foods with his cousin Alfonso Segovia (whose brother Leonardo owns Segovia Meat Market next door), 214 Augusta has found its strength in keeping the food options here regional, or at least continental.